Shosholoza Meyl: Track and equipment

 Shosholoza Meyl trains run on the Cape gauge Transnet mainline track.
 The trains are locomotive-pulled.
 Most routes are completely electrified 3 kV DC and 25 kV AC systems, usually class 6E1 or class 18E locomotives on the 3 kV system and class 7E on the 25 kV system.
 Diesel is used on the Johannesburg – Port Elizabeth trains between Bloemfontein and Noupoort, and on the Durban - Cape Town trains between Bloemfontein and Kimberley.
 Before 2002, the Pretoria – Cape Town trains were hauled by diesel locomotives between Kimberley and De Aar.

-Consists
+Coaches

 The trains are made up of three types of coach: